Building a relationship with your customers can ensure a long and healthy relationship.

 The overall concept of the brand archetype of brand personality began with Carl Jung, a psychologist who was working with Sigmund Freud, the famous Austrian neurologist.
 According to Jung, every individual has a dominant personality or trait.
 By embracing a personality to embody a particular brand, a company can connect to its target audience on a more personal or emotional level.
 They are able to show their customers or target market that they understand what they need and want.
 There are 12 brand archetypes according to Carl Jung: The Innocent, Everyman, Hero, Outlaw, Explorer, Creator, Ruler, Magician, Lover, Caregiver, Jester, and Sage.
 1. The Innocent.

 They are honest, optimistic, simple, and joyful.
-They are into promoting the joy and good vibes.
-One classic example is Coca Cola that promotes spreading happiness all around.
+They are into promoting joy and good vibes.
+One classic example is Coca Cola which promotes spreading happiness all around.

 2. The Everyman.

 They are friendly, casual, and authentic.
 They don’t want to stand out from the crowd and just basically enjoy being normal and average.
 Ikea is a good example of this brand archetype that offers affordable and easy to use products for the average people.

 They are inspirational and courageous and wish nothing but to make the world a better place to live in.
 Nike’s ads and campaigns focused on this one.

 They love their freedom and personal choices.
 The outlaws are aggressive and value change.
 Harley Davidson is an example of the outlaw archetype.
 Their campaigns focus on encouraging their audience to be bold.

 They love travelling, exploring, and the thrill of discovering.
 They find fulfilment in their freedom to thread in a different path.
 Car companies usually have this type of brand archetype because they promote smooth journeys and adventures.